deepaktabraham/BPlus-Tree/README.md

 ### Expected Input:
 The program expects input to be provided in a text file.
 The first line of this input file should specify the order of the B+ tree.
 Subsequent lines can have any of the above supported operations,one operation per line.
-A sample input file is provided (input.txt) is provided.
+A sample input file is provided (input_file.txt) is provided.

 ### Commands: